matn7/Google-Platform-Notes/gcp/GoogleCloud.md

     - Cloud Vision API.
     - Cloud Speech API.

+**Summary**

+- Use API Explorer as a sandbox to try out Google Cloud APIs.
+- When you are ready to write your app, use Google Cloud Client Libraries to programmatically interact with GCP services.
+- If you need to write quick scripts to work with GCP services use the Google Cloud SDK.
+- Implement Federated identity management using Firebase Authentication.

 ### :star: Run Java App

 - This command (above) to configure the IP tables redirects requests on Port 80 to Port 8080 -